 Wildlife of Ishasha

-Famous for its tree-climbing lions, which lounge in the low boughs of the fig trees — a habit which researchers believe is due to the need to see above the long grasses in the dry season to spot their prey, and also to avoid biting insects.
-Other wildlife you can hope to see in this region include buffalo, zebra, elephants, Ugandan kob and hippos in the Ishasha River.
+Famous for its tree-climbing lion, which lounge in the low boughs of the fig trees — a habit which researchers believe is due to the need to see above the long grasses in the dry season to spot their prey, and also to avoid biting insects.
+Other wildlife you can hope to see in this region include buffalo, zebra, elephant, Ugandan kob and hippo in the Ishasha River.

 Birdwatchers can keep an eye out for the compact weaver, black coucal and other water-birds like herons and storks near the Lake Edward marshlands, too.

-This sample itinerary will give you an idea of what is possible when you travel in Ishasha, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Ishasha, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Ishasha